Everything you need in art supplies for fashion illustration!

 First, I almost always work with pencil.
 Whether I’m working digitally or on paper, like in today’s images, I use a pencil NOT BECAUSE IT’s eraseable, per -se… Actually, I discourage erasing in my classes.
 Rather, we develop a skill of sketching super lightly to map out our drawings so that we can “plan them” gently before making dark lines.

-Pencils are perfect for this.
+Pencils are perfect art supplies for this.
 From a 2b mechanical pencil to a 2B-6B soft graphite or Ebony pencil.
 Certainly, I am someone who prefers the softer pencils because I can use them very lightly or very darkly without scratching up my paper.
 If you want to “ink those” later you can use a fine line waterproof felt pen to clean up and erase away the pencil lines underneath.
 If you know me, you know I love to see the process.

 Once you’ve determined that you want/need fashion illustrations that can show specific details from the design (like seams, pleats, gathers, buttons, zippers, closures, pockets, collars, stitching, hems, straps, yokes, things like that….)
 Then, it’s time to decide if you want to do quick sketches to develop ideas or final illustrations to PRESENT ideas that feel more “final”.